slobodin/software-renderer/README.md

 ===========
 The main directory is organized as follows:

-* client-tk/ - test project, uses renderer library
+* client-tk/ - project for library testing.
-* example-1/ - project, that shows renderer features
+* example-1/ - project, that shows renderer features.
+* example-2/ - example of affine texture mapping, flat shading and movable point light.
 * renderer/ - main part: renderer code, that compiles into static library.
-* resources/ - some mesh data and renderer config files (.yaml extention)
+* resources/ - some mesh data and renderer config files (.yaml extention).
 * www/ - images for future wiki.
 * README.md - this file.
 * software-renderer.pro - qt creator project.